Newspapers Available to Dunbar Library Users

 Both current paper copies and microfilmed newspapers are kept on the 2nd floor of the Dunbar Library in the Current Periodicals and Media Room (through the double doors near the Information Desk).

 Note: Entering a date search in the search blank with no other search parameters added is not very useful.
-Even if you limit a date search to front page articles only, you can click to see each article, but don't have the context of where on the page they were or how large they are on the page.
+Even if you limit a date search to front page articles only, you can click to see each article but don't have the context of where on the page they were or how large they are on the page.

 If the only information you have is the date, browsing for the date in question may be more successful than searching by date for getting some needed context.
-Remember that browsing a PDF of a newspaper issue in the online database tends to be little more time consuming than browsing an issue on microfilm because clicking through pages online takes longer than scrolling through pages on film.
+Remember that browsing a PDF of a newspaper issue in the online database tends to be a little more time consuming than browsing an issue on microfilm because clicking through pages online takes longer than scrolling through pages on film.

 Search Newspaper Holdings in the Library Catalog

 You can search for a particular newspaper title in the catalog to determine if Wright State has holdings for that title.
 The catalog records will indicate the available date ranges for paper and microfilm holdings.

 Our newspaper microfilm collection is relatively small, so you may find it quicker and easier just to go to the microfilmed newspapers drawers in the Current Periodicals and Media room and browse.
 The titles and date ranges covered are clearly labelled on the drawers and it is easier to verify what we actually have rather than trying to click through catalog records.
 Catalog records for newspapers can sometimes be confusing due to multiple records having similar titles.

 Selected Microfilm Holdings (as of June 21, 2016, based on browsing the drawers)